ShadowGaszin/blender_rename_image_empties/README.md

 **A Blender add-on that quickly renames selected Image Empties to match their actual image files names.**

+## A bitta background

+I (like many other 3D artists) often use image references directly in the 3D Viewport, but sometimes when there's too many images the whole project gets bloated with `Empty.XXX` objects.
+It's always mildly frustrated me that there's no function to match the empties' names with the corresponding image files so… I went ahead and decided to make my own add-on/extension for that.
+I liked the final product so much I decided to share it with you, fellow artists.
+Feel free to share your thoughts and opinions and give me feedback (not "u MF whadda shit you did", but actual reviews and what to fix/improve)

 ## Features

 - Rename multiple (all if needed) Image Empties at once